pachyderm/pachyderm/doc/docs/master/how-tos/use-transactions-to-run-multiple-commands.md

 transactions.
 To resume the initial transaction, you need to run `pachctl resume transaction`.

-Because nested transactions are not supported, transactions typically cannot conflict with each other.
 Every time you add a command to a transaction, Pachyderm creates a blueprint of the commit and verifies that the command is valid.
 However, one transaction can invalidate another.
 In this case, a transaction that is closed first takes precedence